argodev/home_weather_station/README.rst

 * TODO

+This is a test platform for building a code packe supporting our home weather station

 Credits
 ---------

-This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
+This package was created with Cookiecutter_ and the `argodev/cookiecutter-pypackage`_ project template.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage